Lego Batman: The Videogame: Nintendo DS

 The Nintendo DS version was altered to accommodate the memory and size limitations of the DS as well as include touch screen controls.
 Characters' special abilities, such as Batman's grappling hook (when pulling background objects) and detonation capsules, and elements such as switches can be controlled by using the touch screen, as well as switching characters.
 Some characters' special abilities, attack moves, and jump moves have been changed.
 For example, Batman can do double-jumps in the DS version, but not in the console versions.
 Also, when Batman and Robin use a suit switcher pad, they cannot switch back to the previous suit.
 There are no cinematics, only slideshows featuring comic book-style panels.

 This version also features several more characters not available in the console versions and includes an exclusive unlockable minigame called "Villain Hunt", which is used to unlock 10 of the extra characters: Killer Moth (classic version), Man-Bat, Hugo Strange, Mr. Zsasz, Black Mask, Firefly, the Ventriloquist and Scarface, Ra's al Ghul, Hush, and the Joker (Tropical suit).
 Some other characters did not make it into the Story Levels, but can be unlocked in different ways than in the console versions - they include: Talia al Ghul, Azrael, Huntress, and Killer Moth (the version from the Teen Titans TV series).
+Another detail contrasting other versions is that every stage ends in a bossfight.